syncfusion-content/asp.netwebforms-docs/aspnet/RichTextEditor/User-Interface.md

 ## Footer

-This option allows you to specify which footer elements should display at the bottom of the editor.
+This option allows you to specify which footer elements should be shown at the bottom of the editor.
 The available footer elements are listed below:

 1. HTML View
 2. HTML Tag Info